arinbasu/Convergence-of-design-and-analytical-thinking-in-research-methods/rcmact4o6s.md

 Then, once we have established that this association is one of real association, we can apply the considerations that Austin Bradford Hill applied.
 These are as follows:

-1. Strength of Association. -- Strength here refers a composite of two entities: a measure of numerical association (in th)
+1. Strength of Association. -- Strength here refers a composite of two entities: a measure of numerical association (in the for)